RyanBerge/SphereDefender/docs/Network/Protocol.md

 #### `ClientMessage::JoinServer`
 * Sent whenever a player joins a lobby, just after connecting to the server in question
 * Server responds with a `ServerMessage::LobbyOwner` message and by broadcasting a `ServerMessage::PlayerJoined` message to all _other_ players

+#### `ClientMessage::StartGame`
+* Sent when the owner of a lobby begins a game
+* Server responds by broadcasting a `ServerMessage::StartGame` message to all players

+#### `ClientMessage::LoadingComplete`
+* Sent after the server starts a game when the game environment is finished loading
+* Server responds after all players have finished loading with a `ServerMessage::AllPlayersLoaded` message

 #### `ClientMessage::LeaveGame`
 * Sent whenever a player intentionally leaves a game